-The Finance Performance & Risk (FPR) performance report in Appendix A, provides timely and accurate performance data on
+The Finance Performance & Risk report in Appendix A, provides timely and accurate performance data on

-- programme / project status - performance against Corporate Renewal Plan measures - progress against the delivery of financial savings - risks associated with these deliverables, as well as the impact to corporate risks.
+- programme / project status - performance against Corporate Renewal Plan measures - progress against the delivery of financial savings - any risks associated with these deliverables, as well as the impact to corporate risks.

 In addition, it reports progress and issues related to the delivery of the Croydon Renewal Plan, and associated performance reports as agreed at Cabinet on the 12 April 2021.
-The latest iteration of the FPR report, in appendix A of this report, reviews performance based on latest available data as at 31 August 2021.
-It should be noted that the 31 August is a snapshot in time and that not all data will actually relate to this time period due to time lags on data availability etc.
+The report, in appendix A of this report, reviews performance based on latest available data as of 31 October 2021.
+It should be noted that the 31 October is a snapshot in time and that not all data will relate to this time period due to time lags on data availability etc.